aleighwood/forceSensor/README.md

 # Requirements

-You will need the pygame and serial libaries.
+You will need the pygame, serial, sys and time libaries.

-You will also need to run the above Ardunio code on the Arduino.
+You will also need to upload the Ardunio code to the Ardunio.